GitGud-org/GitGud/readme.md

 - Navigate through the UI with either the 'tab' button or left/right arrow keys
 - Press 'enter/return' button to select/click an option
 - Throughout the app you can hit the 'esc'(escape) button to go back
+- You can exit the app by running ctrl + c

 ---
 ## **Functionality**